sailskisurf23/MtProj/4_standups/notes_0426.md

 2. parse all data I need out of the routes pages, grab data I need from API
   - *scrape route data for filters from API (maybe save this for later)*
-  - create master RUS file
+  - *create master RUS file*
-  - **parse route descriptions & comments**
+  - parse route descriptions & comments **handle later**

 3. Start working on App with limited number of routes and Naive recommender
-  - set up ec2,
-  - installing insomnia,
+  - install insomnia
-  - get hello world flask app up and running
+  - get hello world flask app up and running on ec2
-  - make sure to handle cold start case or just drop those users/ routes
+  - get app to return 10 random routes in correct format
+  - get app to return 10 routes based on filters

+4. recommender
+  - quantify cold-starts, routes and users, look at hists -